Chilean recluse spider: Treatment

 Application of an ice pack helps as first aid, because the venom is more active at high temperatures.
 Applying aloe vera may soothe and help control the pain.
-The spider should be brought with the patient in a clear, tightly closed container for identification, if it can be captured.
-However, by the time the bite is noticed, any spider found nearby is not likely to be the culprit.

 Antidote results have been discouraging.
 Retrospective data are limited because they lack a definition of time to antivenom administration and its relation to outcome.

 In South America, dapsone has been tried at 100 mg/day for one week, unless there is active hemolysis or G6PD deficiency.
-No controlled trials have been reported; the practice is controversial, but clinical experience in Perú and several limited studies support this practice.
+No controlled trials have been reported; the practice is controversial, but clinical experience in Peru and several limited studies support this practice.
 Systemic corticosteroids are often considered, but without clinical trials to support the practice.